RyanGao67/ComputerScience/interview20200420sp.md

 -              Why?
 Finally, close by summing up the purpose of the Internet: “It helps people to access global information quickly and easily.”
 ```
-* What do you know about Squarepoint Capital?
 •             What are you looking for in your next role?
 Where you see yourself in 2/3 years time and 10 years
-•             Why you want to work for them  Why you’re looking to leave your current role
+•             Why you want to work for them  Why you’re looking to leave your current role ?What do you know about Squarepoint Capital?
 •             Have you initiated any projects?
 If so, what and why?
-•             Where have you made an impact on the business?
+Where have you made an impact on the business?
 •             When you have tackled a key area/issue or solved a particularly tough problem?
 •             What aspects of software development technology or process are you most interested in and why?
 •             What specific technology do you dislike the most and why?